mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 To summarize, there were two issues that needed to be solved:

-1. Reduce re-rendering to improve performance
+1. Poor performance due to excessive re-rendering
-2. Centralize application state to avoid losing the state when switching view
+2. Loss of application state when navigating views due to decentralized state stores

 Since both issues were caused by (a lack of) architecture, we redesigned the structure of the application.
 The original implementation used: